-Until 1825 Congregation Shearith Israel was the only synagogue in New York.
+Until 1825, Congregation Shearith Israel was the only synagogue in New York.
 It bore the responsibility for and had control over the supply of kosher meat.

 In the earliest times, this [kosher meat] was in the hands of synagogue authorities.
-Shearith Israel elected its shohet, paid his salary out of the funds of the congregation and supervised his work.
-Before appointment, the shohet's ability and knowledge were thoroughly examined by a board of three men, of whom the hazzan was often one.
-A similar Bet Din frequently reexamined the shohet's competency.
+Shearith Israel elected its shochet, paid his salary out of the funds of the congregation and supervised his work.
+Before appointment, the shochet's ability and knowledge were thoroughly examined by a board of three men, of whom the chazan was often one.
+A similar Bet Din frequently reexamined the shochet's competency.
 (Pages 298 - 299)

-Under the Dutch, Asser Levy and Moses Lucena were sworn in in 1660 as slaughterers of animals, the former becoming a partner of Egbert Meindersen, a butcher, and also dealing in cattle.
-We also find that on October 31, 1665, Asser Levy, by virtue of his appointment under the Dutch, was resworn in under the English as a slaughterer of animals, with other butchers, among whom was Gerrit Jansen Roos, whose partner he became in the building and ownership of a slaughter house patented to them and known as the Broadway Shambles.1 small seals of lead attached by wire to each quarter.
-On these seals, in addition to the word kosher, a Hebrew letter representing the day of the week was marked; later, by the beginning of the nineteenth century, a number corresponding to the secular date was added.
-Among the effects of the Shearith Israel shohet were sets of pincers for impressing these letters and numbers.
-It was understood that Jews coming to the market could check the meat they were about to buy to make sure the seals were attached.
-(Page 299)
+Under the Dutch, Asser Levy and Moses Lucena were sworn in, in 1660, as slaughterers of animals, the former becoming a partner of Egbert Meindersen, a butcher, and also dealing in cattle.
+We also find that on October 31, 1665, Asser Levy, by virtue of his appointment under the Dutch, was resworn in under the English as a slaughterer of animals, with other butchers, among whom was Gerrit Jansen Roos, whose partner he became in the building and ownership of a slaughter house patented to them and known as the Broadway Shambles.1

-It is interesting to note that when Levy and Lucena were sworn in, they were exempted from having to slaughter hogs.
+When Levy and Lucena were sworn in, they were exempted from having to slaughter hogs.